xNaCly/c_paket/Readme.md

 ### How do I do 'x'?
 Please take a look at the documentation featuring possible error codes you could encounter, global configuration as well as project config files and how the templating toolkit works.
 If you can't find what your looking for, feel free to create a new [Issue](https://github.com/xNaCly/c_paket/issues).

-### What does 'cpak' mean?
-Cpak is a composition of c and Paket [pa'keːt].
-Paket is german and can be translated to Package, therefore cpak means as much as C package.

 ### How do I contribute?
 Take a look at [Contributing](/CONTRIBUTING.md).